-People dont believe when you say moving countries actually is tough Here are my reason, You are moving your home from a familiar zone to new beginnings.
+People don’t believe when you say moving countries actually is tough Here are my reason, You are moving your home from a familiar zone to new beginnings.
 In this process, you are removing the familiarity factor and introducing alienation.
-To top it off, you are not the tourist, so there is no going back home.
-I have come to this realization after moving my household between a few countries.
+To top it off, you are not a tourist, so there is no going back home.
+I have come to this realization after moving my household to a few countries.
 Saying this, There are perks too.
-You can slow explore the new country, learn ways means and ofcourse, recipes, you make new friends and memories.
+You can slow explore the new country, learn ways means and of course, recipes, you make new friends and memories.

 This post was originally written when we had moved to Penang, Malaysia and it captures a bit of our life at that time.
 I am updating the content and images of this recipe, yet keeping the relevant memory part intact.
 The recipe however has been unchanged though I have moved again.

 Moving to Malaysia was a big decision with two little kids at the same time it was one of the most needed.
 I don’t really believe we thought so much about the logistics or how it is all going to come together.
 Well, that’s how we are as we believe none of our long-term plans sticks around.
 We rather are evolving with time.
 When it came to Penang, we loved the place at the very first sight.
 The endless ocean view was the only one that we wanted when we looked for a house.
 God bless, that island had many houses just by the sea, or should I say, we picked one jutting into the sea.

 Moving houses is a tricky process.
 It is very exciting to go house hunting.
 But finally when it comes to all the packing, heavy lifting and more.
 It really gets so hectic, tiring and mentally exhausting.
 In spite of the fact that you may have labelled the boxes well, unpacking is another daunting task.
 Every time I have to move I say never again and then repeat it all over the very next time.
 It is the paradox of life, isn’t it?